mozilla-l10n/localizer-documentation/products/firefox_android/how_to_localize.md

 You can see the [detailed schedule for each release here](https://wiki.mozilla.org/RapidRelease/Calendar).

-*Merge day* is when localizations move to the next train - and the last day available to include localization updates to the next Beta version if you work on tools like Pootle.
+*Merge day* is when localizations move to the next train - and the last day available to include localization updates to the next Beta version if you work on tools like Pontoon.

 Note: please make sure that you’ve already localized mozilla.org before you start working on Firefox for Android or any other projects.